aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/javascript.rst

 Why?
 ====

-Rick Waldron:
+"All code in any code-base should look like a single person typed it,

-    "All code in any code-base should look like a single person typed it, no matter how many people contributed."
+    no matter how many people contributed." - Rick Waldron

 These are the fundamental principles we should follow when we design and develop software.